mbarberot/java-jsonapi/README.md

 Look at :

+- the Jitpack label on top of this README to add the lib to your favorite build system (mvn, gradle, ...)
 - the JsonapiConverterTest test class to see how to create and use a converter
 - the JacksonTest test class to see how to configure your mapper to work with Jackson
 - the BookHelper test utility to see an example of converter configuration in plain java